discordeno/discordeno/website/docs/getting-started.md

 ## Send a message in a channel from Discordeno

-As well as managing your connection to the Discord gateway, Discordeno also deals with handling the required handling for HTTP/REST requests too.
-Discordeno will manage for you the ratelimit of the Discord endpoints, these ratelimit includes the invalid request hard limit for the [Cloudflare ban](https://discord.com/developers/docs/topics/rate-limits#invalid-request-limit-aka-cloudflare-bans).
+As well as managing your connection to the Discord gateway, Discordeno also manage HTTP/REST requests and rate limits (such as [Invalid Request Limit aka Cloudflare ban](https://discord.com/developers/docs/topics/rate-limits#invalid-request-limit-aka-cloudflare-bans)) for you.

-In Discordeno, you can use the `bot.helpers` object to have access to all the function that will perform some kind of actions on Discord.
-These methods will also give you some objects that will be slightly different from the one from Discord, a notable example are the IDs.
-Discord will give you a string with a number inside, this is to avoid some rounding errors in some languages (Javascript included), however this issue can be avoided when using [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) in Javascript.
-Discordeno will transform most (if not every) id that you get from a string to a `BigInt` format, however most methods in the `bot.helpers` object will accept both a `BigInt` or a normal string where content is the id.
+In Discordeno, you can call methods in the `bot.helpers` object to perform some actions on Discord.
+These methods will return objects that are different from the one returned by Discord, a notable example are the IDs.
+For IDs, Discord return a string with a number inside to avoid rounding errors in most languages, including JavaScript.
+However, in JavaScript, this issue can be avoided using [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt).
+Therefore, before returning objects, Discordeno will transform most (if not every) IDs from a string to a `BigInt`.
+As for methods with parameters that accept an ID, most methods in the `bot.helpers` object will accept both a `BigInt` and a normal string.

-To send a message to a channel, for example, you can call the `bot.helpers.sendMessage` method with the 2 required parameters:
+For example, to send a message to a channel, you can call the `bot.helpers.sendMessage` method with the 2 required parameters:

-- The channel ID corresponding to the channel where you want your message to be
+- The ID of the channel that you want to sent the message to
-- The message options to create your message
+- The options of your message

 ```ts
 // Change the id below with one of the channels of one of the server your bot is in